Wuding River: History

 The river's name means "winding" or "unstable" or "capricious" or "without a fixed course".
 This relates to its shifting course during classical times.
 The river area was much contested in classical times, and many battles were fought along and around it.
 On its early northern reaches stood the 'White City' of Tongwancheng, the main Hun capital on the non-Chinese side of the Great Wall of China.
 The river served as a military boundary into the warlord period of Chinese history, when opium replaced cotton as the crop on the river's fertile loess farmland, and into the modern communist period.

 The river currently carries very high levels of silt due to the arid climate in its loess canyons and gulleys, and over the last 30 years extensive effort has been put into preventing erosion on the upper reaches of the river, so as to prevent coarse sediment from entering the Yellow River.
 Terraces, re-forestation, planting and control dams have all been tried, with considerable success.

 Cultural references

-An ancient 9th century battle poem is set on the banks of the river - Chen Tao's Journey to Longxi describes a warrior dying on the river bank, whereafter his lover only sees him in her dreams...
+An ancient 9th century battle poem is set on the banks of the river - Chen Tao's Journey to Longxi describes a warrior dying on the riverbank, whereafter his lover only sees him in her dreams...